 Despite the restrictions, this is our worship.
 God is with us.

-Sundays at St Mary’s Church
+Parish Service each Sunday at 10am in St Mary’s Church

 Daily Prayer at 09:30 each day live-streamed from our parish, seven days a week.
 You don’t need to join Facebook to view the page.

 Christians pray to God.
 That’s because Christianity isn’t a theory or a philosophy.
 It’s a relationship with God who is Father, Son and Holy Spirit.